Skip to main content

 • Clinical chart review or a review article submitted to and accepted by a peer-reviewed journal

-Fellows will have the opportunity to participate in regional anesthesia workshops at national meetings including the American Society of Anesthesiology (ASA), American Society of Regional Anesthesia and Pain Medicine (ASRA), Society for Pediatric Anesthesia (SPA) and the International Anesthesia Research Society.
-Fellows will attend at least one national meeting.
+Fellows will have the opportunity to participate in regional anesthesia workshops at national meetings, including the American Society of Anesthesiology (ASA), American Society of Regional Anesthesia and Pain Medicine (ASRA), Society for Pediatric Anesthesia (SPA) and the International Anesthesia Research Society.
+Fellows are required to attend at least one national meeting.

 Evaluations

 Fellows are evaluated quarterly.
 Fellows will meet with the program director semiannually and as needed to assess their progress through the program.
 Successful completion of the program will be contingent upon meeting ACGME milestones.
-In addition, the trainee must complete at least one scholarly project suitable for publication, make one national meeting presentation and show evidence of teaching medical students and residents.
+In addition, the trainee must complete at least one scholarly project suitable for publication, present at a national meeting,and demonstrate evidence of teaching medical students and residents.

 Benefits